Record

 1799-1841: initially one Secretary served all of the Society’s committees, including the Committee of Correspondence; an additional Secretary was appointed to help Dandeson Coates who had succeeded Josiah Pratt in 1824 but it was not until the appointment of Henry Venn in 1841 that any more formal division of work was attempted.

-1841-1844: in 1841, Henry Venn took over responsibility for CMS mission to Africa; in 1844, he also took over responsibility for work in Canada and took up correspondence with China from the beginning of that mission in 1844; Dandeson Coates remained in charge of nine mission areas.
+1841-1844: in 1841, Henry Venn took over responsibility for CMS mission in Africa; in 1844, he also took over responsibility for work in Canada and took up correspondence with China from the beginning of that mission in 1844; Dandeson Coates remained in charge of nine mission areas.

 1846: Dandeson Coates died.